The All Blacks have sold out a huge Chicago stadium; can they now help save US rugby?

 Another senior rugby source recalled watching one Major League Rugby game, and the goalposts collapsing under pressure from a back-rolling scrum.

 There have also been player fitness considerations.
-Teams might only travel across the US the day prior to a game.
+Teams might only travel across the US the day before a game.

 “Hardly ideal for a professional team,” said the former player.